SRYPPR00/begin-starter-app/app/src/shared/readme.md

 Everything in `src/shared` will be copied into all of your project's Lambdas, which has the potential to quickly bloat your application.

 Remember you want to keep your Lambda functions sub-5MB for optimal coldstart performance.

+## Note

+You should feel free to delete this file and directory!